hrodriguezmx/k8s-starter/README.md

 # Requirements

 1. Clone this repo locally.
-2. Install Ansible in your localßhost.
+2. Install Ansible in your localhost
 3. Install k9s
 4. Install Helm